vm75/inditrans/flutter/README.md

 # inditrans

-An experimental transliterator library for some [Indic/Brahmic](https://en.wikipedia.org/wiki/Brahmic_scripts) scripts.
+A functional transliterator library for most common [Indic/Brahmic](https://en.wikipedia.org/wiki/Brahmic_scripts) scripts.

 - Available on all platforms.
-Uses ffi for non-Web platforms and wasm for Web.
-- Uses ffi (non-Web)/wasm (Web) for near native performance.
 - No dependencies (for transliteration) and no server needed.
-- Supports [vedic accents](https://en.wikipedia.org/wiki/Vedic_accent).
-Useful for vedic scriptures.
-- Smart transliteration to and from Tamil.
-Supports tamil superscript.
+Uses ffi (non-Web)/wasm (Web) for near native performance.
-- Supports ITRANS toggle transliteration with ## and skipping HTML tags
+- Supports ITRANS toggle transliteration with ## and skipping XML tags
+- Special handling for scripts like Tamil, Malayalam, Gurmukhi, etc. Tuned for reability.
+- Supports [vedic accents](https://en.wikipedia.org/wiki/Vedic_accent) for vedic scriptures.

 References: